-First of all, this isn’t a ‘how to get over depression’ guide.
-It’s something of a response to quite a few blog posts and articles on depression I’ve been reading lately and some concerns about what I’ve read.
-Many of the blog posts I’ve been reading seem to automatically define depression in medical terms and then go on to speak of brain chemical imbalances, staying active and making your bed in the morning, followed by general CBT advice.
-And whilst some of that is fine and well-intentioned, it really assumes far too much about the cause of your mental state before going on to make more assumptions about the right treatment.
+Part 1 in this series of posts on depression starts with a response to many online articles about depression that seem to automatically define depression in medical terms and then go on to speak of brain chemical imbalances, staying active and making your bed in the morning, followed by general CBT advice.
+Whilst some of this advice may be well-intentioned, it really assumes far too much about the cause of our mental state before going on to make more assumptions about the right treatment.

 Depression as Illness in Itself

 Yes, some people appear to become depressed with no obvious life event or build up to it.
 They may have a disease.
 I haven’t met any of those people, but I’m sure they exist.
 After some discussion most people usually begin to identify something – out there in the world – that precipitated their becoming depressed.
 There may well also be some people who have some neurological cause to their depressed mood, such as the much-debated brain chemical imbalance, but that’s for a neurologist to assess, not anyone online.
 Then there is port-partum depression, for example, and depressive states that are the result of chronic insomnia, over-work or fatigue from discreet physical illnesses that deplete our energies.
 In other words, we can experience depression for many reasons.